pjbroad/el-build-methods/macOS/Xcode/README.md

 If you have followed the above steps correctly, the path to the data folder on your Mac should now be correctly configured.
 You're ready to build!

-## 8. Build (aka click to bake)
+## 9. Build (aka click to bake)

 If all of the above steps have been followed correctly, building the client should now be a piece of cake.
-To build the client you can either click the play button at the top of the project window, or press **Command + B**.
+To start the build process you can either click the play icon at the top of the project window, or press **Command + B**.

-The build process can take some time, and if everything worked correctly (*Build Succeeded!*) you'll be able to find the complete app bundle in the following location: `/Users/<accountname>/Library/Developer/Xcode/DerivedData/Eternal_Lands*/Build/Products/Release`
+The build process can take some time, but don't worry, this is normal.
+If everything works correctly (*Build Succeeded!*) you'll be able to find the complete app bundle in the following location: `/Users/<accountname>/Library/Developer/Xcode/DerivedData/Eternal_Lands*/Build/Products/Release`

-## 9. Further Support
+## 10. Further Support

-If something goes wrong or you have any trouble following this guide, please feel free to drop me (Ben) a message in-game or via the [Eternal Lands forum](http://www.eternal-lands.com/forum/).
+Please feel welcome to reach out to me if you have any problems following this guide.
+I am usually contactable as "Ben" both in-game or via the [Eternal Lands forum](http://www.eternal-lands.com/forum/).